Spicy Mexican ground beef quesadilla recipe with black beans, avocado, and cheese.

 - When it comes to the herbs, fresh coriander would be the best, most genuine option.
 But again, fresh coriander is tricky to get around here, so I often replace it with parsley.

 - Chives are nice as well, I use them often enough for quesadillas or tacos, I love the extra onion flavor.

-How to make quesadillas?
+How to make ground beef quesadillas?

 - Only add the chopped avocado and fresh herbs after removing the pan from the heat.

 - Brush a non-stick pan with some olive oil.
 Place one tortilla in the hot pan.
 Sprinkle half of the tortilla with some of the cheese.
-Cover this half with some of the beef mixture, add some more cheese on top and fold the other tortilla half over the filling.
+Cover this half with a little of the beef mixture, add some more cheese on top and fold the other tortilla half over the filling.

 - Turn the tortilla carefully using a spatula.
 Fry it on the other side as well.
 The quesadillas should be golden on both sides and the cheese should be melting by now.